shubhamchau222/dvc_demo/README.md

                 # Stage 'stage_01' didn't change, skipping
                 # Stage 'stage_02' didn't change, skipping
                 # Data and pipelines are up to date.

+        Note : if there is any change in code of specific file then & then only this file will run & accordingly hashcode is changes in file *'dvc.lock'*..
+                - the file which code haven't change this file is not run & skipped during the operations..
 (dvc)

 ```